sandeepmchary/AWS_Notes/check/18)Automatically remove old and unused ebs-snapshots.md

 automatically remove old or unused ebs-snapshots create and deploy lambda function
 * managing costs
+ TO CREATE A Snapshot
+ VOLUMES
+ SELECT THE VOLUME
+ ACTIONS
+ CREATE THE Snapshot

 </pre>

 # Serverless Janitor for EBS Snapshots